Kishore121523/nestle_bot/README.md

 # Nestlé Canada AI Chatbot

-This AI-powered chatbot is integrated with MadeWithNestle.ca to provide accurate, real-time answers to user queries using hybrid search and a Graph-based Retrieval-Augmented Generation (GraphRAG) system.
-This solution demonstrates a complete end-to-end pipeline for building and deploying a context-aware chatbot using modern AI, search, and graph technologies.
+Nestle Assistant is an AI-powered chatbot integrated with MadeWithNestle.ca that combines real-time semantic search with a graph-based RAG system to answer both descriptive and structured queries.
+It features a responsive, mobile-friendly UI with auto-scroll and Nestlé-inspired branding, a store locator that uses geolocation to show nearby purchase options, Amazon link integration for direct product access, and a Neo4j-powered knowledge graph to accurately handle queries like “How many products are there under the coffee category?”, effectively overcoming traditional RAG limitations.

 ## Key Features:
 - **Customizable chatbot interface** with support for a **pop-out feature**, **name**, and **icon customization**.
 A **custom landing page for Nestlé** was designed and developed specifically for this project, with the chatbot fully integrated into the user interface for a seamless experience.